MarceliJankowski/MarceliJankowski/README.md

 I work on systems; designing, maintaining, enhancing and scaling complex systems. <br>

-Currently I'm doing so at [Adtran](https://www.adtran.com), working on innovative fiber monitoring products with an amazing team. <br>

 In my spare time, I often embark on nighttime treks with friends, read-about and work-on PL design and construction, practice the piano, run, and study Japanese.

 ## Contact